A differentiable Gillespie algorithm for simulating chemical kinetics, parameter estimation, and designing synthetic biological circuits

-One prominent computational algorithm for understanding stochasticity in gene expression is the Gillespie algorithm (also known as the Stochastic Simulation Algorithm) \cite{doob1945markoff, gillespie1977exact}.
+One prominent computational algorithm for understanding stochasticity in gene expression is the Gillespie algorithm, with its Direct Stochastic Simulation Algorithm variant being the most commonly used method \cite{doob1945markoff, gillespie1977exact}.
 The Gillespie algorithm is an extremely efficient computational technique used to simulate the time evolution of a system in which events occur randomly and discretely \citep{gillespie1977exact}.
 Beyond gene expression, the Gillespie algorithm is widely employed across numerous disciplines to model stochastic systems characterized by discrete, randomly occurring events including epidemiology \cite{pineda2008gillespiessa}, ecology \cite{parker2009extinction, dobramysl2018stochastic}, neuroscience \cite{benayoun2010avalanches, rijal2024exact}, and chemical kinetics \cite{gillespie1976general, gillespie2007stochastic}.

 Here, we revisit the Gillespie algorithm in light of the recent progress in deep learning and differentiable programming by presenting a ``fully-differentiable'' variant of the Gillespie algorithm we dub the Differentiable Gillespie Algorithm (DGA).
-The DGA modifies the traditional Gillespie algorithm to take advantage of powerful automatic differentiation libraries (PyTorch \cite{paszke2019pytorch} and Jax \cite{jax2018github}) and gradient-based optimization.
+The DGA modifies the traditional Gillespie algorithm to take advantage of powerful automatic differentiation libraries (for example, PyTorch \cite{paszke2019pytorch}, Jax \cite{jax2018github}, and Julia \cite{bezanson2017julia}) and gradient-based optimization.
 The DGA allows us to quickly fit kinetic parameters to data and design discrete stochastic systems with a desired behavior.
-Our work complements other recent work that seeks to harness the power of differentiable programming to accelerate scientific simulations \cite{liao2019differentiable, schoenholz2020jax, wei2019machine, degrave2019differentiable, arya2023differentiating,bezgin2023jax}.
+Our work is similar in spirit to other recent work that seeks to harness the power of differentiable programming to accelerate scientific simulations \cite{liao2019differentiable, schoenholz2020jax, wei2019machine, degrave2019differentiable, arya2022automatic, arya2023differentiating,bezgin2023jax}.
+The DGA's use of differential programming tools also complements more specialized numerical methods designed for performing parameter sensitivity analysis on Gillespie simulations such as finite-difference methods \cite{anderson2012efficient, srivastava2013comparison, thanh2018efficient}, the likelihood ratio method \cite{glynn1990likelihood, mcgill2012efficient, nunez2015steady} and pathwise derivative methods \cite{sheppard2012pathwise}.

 One of the difficulties in formulating a differentiable version of the Gillespie algorithm is that the stochastic systems it treats are inherently discrete.
 For this reason, there is no obvious way to take derivatives with respect to kinetic parameters without making approximations.
 As shown in Fig. \ref{fig_schematic}, in the traditional Gillespie algorithm both the selection of the index for the next reaction and the updates of chemical species are both discontinuous functions of the kinetic parameters.
 To circumnavigate these difficulties, the DGA modifies the traditional Gillespie algorithm by approximating discrete operations with continuous, differentiable functions, smoothing out abrupt transitions to facilitate gradient computation via automatic differentiation (Fig. \ref{fig_schematic}).
 This significant modification preserves the core characteristics of the original algorithm while enabling integration with modern deep learning techniques.